saitejam23/Electoral-Bond-Funding-SQL/README.md

 - Data Cleaning Folder has the files related to data cleaning.
 - RawData Folder has the data files
-- Final data Folder has the final files which we are using to create the database which is the output files we got from Final_database_data.ipynb
+- Final data Folder has the final files which we are using to create the database which is the output files we got from Final_database.ipynb
 - Schema folder has the files trying to explain the schema we designed.
 - queries.sql is the sql file where some queries are written on the database.
 - Queries.pdf is the same queries.sql file but in pdf format for easy reference.
-- electoralbonddata_database.sql is the self contained database file.
+- electoralbondfunding.sql is the self contained database file.

 ---